k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

+# Environment Offline Deployment

+Offline environment deployment is used to deploy environments to a server not from Studio.

 <studio>

-# Offline Environment Deployment
+## Offline Deployment using scripts

-Offline environment deployment is used to deploy an environment to a server from an XML file.

 Do the following: